lsouoliveira/rubyui-mcp/README.md

 ## Acknowledgements

-This project is totally based on [shadcn-vue-mcp](https://github.com/HelloGGX/shadcn-vue-mcp).
+This project is entirely based on [shadcn-vue-mcp](https://github.com/HelloGGX/shadcn-vue-mcp).
 It uses the same tools and prompts as the original project.